sktjpg/inditex-gft/README.md

 Furthermore, on service initiation, administration of the prices table occurs.
 In the event of its existence, the table is expunged and then regenerated utilizing the data sourced from the initial prompt.
-This process is facilitated through the incorporation of Flyway.
+This process is facilitated through the incorporation of spring init.

 Lombok has been selectively employed to streamline various tasks, such as the creation of getters, setters, and constructors.